libxml-raku/LibXML-raku/docs/Reader.md

 Description
 -----------

-This is a Raku interface to libxml2's pull-parser implementation xmlTextReader *http://xmlsoft.org/html/libxml-xmlreader.html *.
+This is a Raku interface to libxml2's pull-parser implementation xmlTextReader *http://xmlsoft.org/html/libxml-xmlreader.html*.
 Pull-parsers (such as StAX in Java, or XmlReader in C#) use an iterator approach to parse XML documents.
 They are easier to program than event-based parser (SAX) and much more lightweight than tree-based parser (DOM), which load the complete tree into memory.

 The Reader acts as a cursor going forward on the document stream and stopping at each node on the way.
 At every point, the DOM-like methods of the Reader object allow one to examine the current node (name, namespace, attributes, etc.)

-The user's code keeps control of the progress and simply calls the `read() ` function repeatedly to progress to the next node in the document order.
+The user's code keeps control of the progress and simply calls the `read()` function repeatedly to progress to the next node in the document order.
 Other functions provide means for skipping complete sub-trees, or nodes until a specific element, etc.

 At every time, only a very limited portion of the document is kept in the memory, which makes the API more memory-efficient than using DOM.
 However, it is also possible to mix Reader with DOM.
 At every point the user may copy the current node (optionally expanded into a complete sub-tree) from the processed document to another DOM tree, or to instruct the Reader to collect sub-document in form of a DOM tree consisting of selected nodes.